STÉPHANIE DE CELLES

 13.1 ADMISSION TO CONCORDIA UNIVERSITY

 The University gives fair consideration to all applicants and informs them of its decisions and the basis for such decisions within a reasonable period of time.
 Concordia has a long tradition of service to adult and part-time students.
 Basic information on admission requirements and procedures is included in this Calendar.
-More detailed information can be found in the Undergraduate Program Guide and at the Concordia website.
+More detailed information can be found on the Concordia website.

 In keeping with general principles accepted by Quebec universities, admission to Concordia University is open to qualified applicants in the program of their choice.
 In programs with limited enrolments, not all qualified applicants can be accepted.
 In such cases, the University accepts those with the strongest qualifications and demonstrable potential.
 Qualified applicants not admitted to their preferred program are automatically considered for their second-choice program.

 Applicants should submit an application through the Concordia website: concordia.ca.

 There is a single processing centre to which all admission-related documents should be mailed: